Erik Ten Hag insists Manchester United are fighting together to try to turn their season around.

 The season after, Ferguson went further by winning the league and FA Cup double; the club's first.

-The 1998/99 season will undoubtedly go down in history as one of the most successful in Manchester United's history as Ferguson led the Red Devils to a 'Treble' by winning the Premier League, the FA Cup and the Champions League.
+The 1998/99 season will undoubtedly go down as one of the most successful in Manchester United's history as Ferguson led the Red Devils to a 'Treble' by winning the Premier League, the FA Cup and the Champions League.

 More European success followed for Ferguson in 2008 when his side beat Chelsea on penalties to lift the Champions League trophy for a second time under his tenure.
 The club also won the 2008 FIFA Club World Cup.